-It depends.
-Sometimes tickets are reserved in advance for a set fee, but a lot of the time we have a mentioned suggested donation of $10-20 per person.
-It’s is a really nice thing for the performers because sometimes people will throw in $10 and others will throw in $40.
-Whether it’s a pre-sale or a tip jar, reminding your guests beforehand to bring some cash with them is a good idea (we also have a PayPal or Square card reader for iPhones if people want to donate that way).
+We could also do a tip jar with a mentioned suggested donation of $10-25 per person.
+Whether it’s a pre-sale or a tip jar, reminding your guests beforehand to bring some cash with them is a good idea.
 Performers also usually have merchandise to buy.

 How long are the shows?